Salem, Oregon

 Once There Were Wolves by Charlotte McConaghy

-Inti Flynn arrives in Scotland with her twin sister, Aggie, to lead a team of biologists tasked with reintroducing fourteen gray wolves into the remote Highlands.
-She hopes to heal not only the dying landscape, but Aggie, too, unmade by the terrible secrets that drove the sisters out of Alaska.
-Inti is not the woman she once was, either, changed by the harm she's witnessed-inflicted by humans on both the wild and each other.
-Yet as the wolves surprise everyone by thriving, Inti begins to let her guard down, even opening herself up to the possibility of love.
+Inti Flynn arrives in Scotland with her twin sister, Aggie, to lead a team of biologists tasked with reintroducing 14 gray wolves into Scotland's Highlands.
+As the wolves surprise everyone by thriving, Inti begins to let her guard down, even opening herself up to the possibility of love.
 But when a farmer is mauled to death, Inti knows where the town will lay blame.

 The Other Side of Everything by Lauren Doyle Owens